ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 2.)
 Set your resolution and other settings to your liking and close the launcher after

+3.)
+Grab the [4GB Patcher Mod](https://www.nexusmods.com/newvegas/mods/62552) (First file, description says does not require VC Redist)

+4.)
+Unzip the 7ZIP file this comes in, then drag and drop the contents (FNVpatch.exe) to your main Fallout NV Directory.

+5.)
+Double click ```FNVpatch.exe``` and your FalloutNV.exe should be patched to work with the list!

 :::info
 - This list uses DXVK.
 If your setup does not support DX-Vulkan, you can disable it at the top of the list under "Optional Installs & Performance"
 > To know if you can, cannot, or must modify your setup to use DXVK, you can read more [here](https://performance.moddinglinked.com/falloutnv.html#DXVK).